cits5501/cits5501.github.io/src/faq.md

     most correct.
 (Or, if you think none are correct, give the one that's least incorrect.)

+    You can assume that the answer to any short answer question is *never* more than 5 words long (and most will be only two or three words long).
+You must always give a *single* answer -- responses which try to "hedge" and give multiple alternatives "this ***or*** that" will be marked incorrect.

 **"Long answer" questions requiring code**{ class="hi-pri" }